-Down's syndrome is a genetic condition characterized by the presence of an additional copy of chromosome 21.
-Given together, several HSA21-encoded miRNAs, including miR-155, miR-802, miR-99, and let-7c are overexpressed and they lead to underexpression of their specific target proteins whose physiological functions are essential in preventing/reversing DS complications.
+Down's syndrome is a genetic disorder characterized by the presence of a third copy of chromosome 21.
+Given together, several HSA21-encoded miRNAs, including miR-155, miR-125b-2, miR-802, miR-99, and let-7c are overexpressed and they lead to underexpression of their specific target proteins whose physiological functions are essential in preventing/reversing DS complications.
 The miR-155 is well-documented to associate with neuropathology.
 The miRNA-802 mediates the neuropathology, while the cluster composed of miR-99 and let-7c serve in the favor of congenital heart defects.
 The miR-99 and let-7c were also implicated in a low rate of solid tumor development, generally observed among DS patients.

-As well as, miRNAs in heart tissues from DS fetuses, displaying that miR-99a-5p, miR-155-5p, and let-7c-5p were significantly overexpressed in trisomic hearts.
-MiR-125b-2, let-7c, and miRinner ear. miRNAs-17, -20a, -26a / b, -101, -106b and -199b could be one of the main targets for reducing Tau and Aβ damage in DS.
-Studies have shown that several miRNAs play main roles in adjusting synaptic plasticity.
-MiRNA-mediated regulation of synaptic function is responsible for miRNA contributing to acute megakaryoblastic leukemia (DS-AMKL) that affects children with trisomy.
+Also, miRNAs in heart tissues from DS fetuses, displays miR-99a-5p, miR-155-5p, and let-7c-5p were significantly overexpressed in trisomic hearts.
+MiR-125b-2, let-7c, and miR-99a are the three HSA21-derived miRNAs which their orthologs were seen in the mouse inner ear.
+To reduce tau and A $\beta$ damage in DS, MiRNAs-17, -20a, -26a/b, -101, -106b and -199b would be one of the major objectives.
+Studies have stressed the importance of several miRNAs in adjusting synaptic plasticity.
+MiRNA-mediated regulation of synaptic function is responsible for Alzheimer's and frontotemporal dementia.
+The miR125b-2 was demonstrated to be an oncogenic miRNA contributing to acute megakaryoblastic leukemia (DS-AMKL) that affects children with trisomy.